ameena-a/codechallenge/README.md

 ## Getting Started

-Checkout the Git Repository on `master`.
+Checkout the Git Repository on `main`.

 ### Prerequisites